 Native Tree.
-Any tree in the list "Trees Native to Marin County," maintained and provided by the Marin County Community Development Agency See "Protected Tree and Heritage Tree."
+Any tree in the list "Trees Native to Marin County," maintained and provided by the Marin County Community Development Agency, or any other tree native to the State of California and the Marin County area.

-Native Tree Removal Generally means the destruction of any protected tree or the alteration of any protected tree which may adversely affect the health and survival of the tree.
+Native Tree Removal (non-coastal).
+Generally means the destruction of any protected tree or the alteration of any protected tree which may adversely affect the health and survival of the tree.
 Includes "removal of a tree."
 Routine trimming and pruning is not considered tree removal for the purpose of this Chapter.

 Natural Disaster.
-Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner. including fire, flood, storm, explosion, landslide, earthquake, or other similar conditions.
+Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner including fire, flood, storm, explosion, landslide, earthquake, or other similar conditions.